system-er/Godot3DInterpreter/README.md

 HOME
 CLEAN - clear the 3D-lines
 PENCOLOR number number number - the numbers should be 0-255, also you can type RANDOM then a random number is generated
-MESH meshnamestring number - draws a mesh (godot MeshInstance3D), example MESH "BOX 30
+MESH meshnamestring number - draws a mesh (godot MeshInstance3D), example MESH "SPHERE 30
    possible meshes are SPHERE, BOX, TORUS, CAPSULE, CYLINDER, PLANE, QUAD, PRISM